UploadVR Had a 'Kink Room,' Pressured Female Employees To 'Microdose,' Alleges Lawsuit

 A section describing how women were expected to do "womanly tasks" describes an environment that was cartoonishly sexist.
 Female employees were expected to clean up after events and parties, while men were not.
 The defendants allegedly told the plaintiff that women should be âoemommiesâ and help the men with whatever they needed.

-From the sound of it they are royally fucked, because there are emails about STD test results and looking for docile women on their far eastern busine
+From the sound of it they are royally fucked, because there are emails about STD test results and looking for docile women on their far eastern business trips.
+The "kink room" just sounds gross, and clearly they didn't take any HR advice as it would be an obvious form of sexual harassment for any gender.

+At another place we had to ask the new parents to tone down the discussion of their children's potty training.

+What in the world could be so graphic about a toilet training discussion that it would need to be "toned down"?
+I could see if they were making you smell a dirty diaper, but just talking about one?
+Did somebody mention naughty bits by name?

 Re:Phrasing is the key (Score:5, Insightful)